marco-foscato/tinker/README.md

 # Integration of Tinker and LFMM method

 This documentation is specific for the modified version of <a href="http://dasher.wustl.edu/tinker/">Tinker v6.3.3</a> that can run calculations according to the Ligand Field Molecular Mechanics (LFMM) method as developed by Prof. Rob J. Deeth – University of Warwick, Inorganic Computational Chemistry Group (ICCG).

 ## Integration Strategy
 TinkerLFMM is the result of integrating the capabilities of Dommino (the original software developed by Prof. Rob J. Deeth for Ligand field molecular mechanics - LFMM) into Tinker and, therefore, it consists of two main building blocks:

 * *Tinker v6.3.3*: takes care of all regular molecular mechanics energy term, and behaves as sole interface with the user.
 * *ICCGLFSE*, ex-*Dommino*: calculates Ligand Field Stabilization Energy.

-Presently (June 2023), this repository contains only the modifier Tinker code.
+**NB:** Presently (June 2023), this repository contains only the modifier Tinker code.
+The code of the *ICCGLFSE* (*ex-Dommino*) must be obtained from Prof. Rob Deeth and places in the `source_lfse` folder!

-According to the LFMM method, the potential energy is calculated from an ensemble of regular MM-style energy terms and additional contributions describing each metal center.
+According to the LFMM method, the potential energy is calculated from a collection of regular MM-style energy terms and additional contributions for each metal center.
 These extra terms consist of metal-ligands bond stretches, ligand-ligand interaction, electron pairing energy and ligand field stabilization energy.
-All such contributions to the total potential energy of the system, as well as  their contributions to the gradient and Hessian, are calculated by TinkerLFMM whenever the modelling task requires so, calling the `iccglfse` routine (see #Compilation).
+All such contributions to the total potential energy of the system, as well as their contributions to the gradient and Hessian, are calculated by TinkerLFMM by calling the `iccglfse` routine whenever the modelling task requires so.

 ## Limitations
 The use of LFMM potential is compatible only with some of the methods that are available in the Tinker package.
 The following Tinker routines that have been tested with LFMM calculations: